-- FOSC 201 has three lectures per week and a laboratory every two weeks over 12 weeks.
+Food Science 201 has three lectures per week and six Laboratory classes over thirteen weeks.

-Students should allocate 12 hours per week to this paper over the semester.
+Students should allocate 12 hours per week to this course over the semester.
 This time includes lectures, laboratories, completion of reports and independent study.

-Food Processing Technology by P. J. Fellows (3rd Edition)
+- Food Processing Technology by P. J. Fellows (4th Edition).
+Available online here.

-You may find the following text useful if you are proceeding to third-year Food Science:
+You may find the following text useful if you are proceeding to 3rd year Food Science: